 In 2015, California's building energy efficiency industry employed more than 321,000 workers who worked at least part time or a fraction of their time on activities related to building efficiency.
 Employment in the building energy efficiency industry grew six percent between 2014 and 2015 while the overall statewide employment grew three percent (BW Research Partnership 2016).
-Lawrence Berkeley National Laboratory's 2010 Characterizing the Energy Efficiency Services Sector report provides a detail on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes.
+Lawrence Berkeley National Laboratory's report titled Energy Efficiency Services Sector: Workforce Size and Expectations for Growth (2010) provides details on the types of jobs in the energy efficiency sector that are likely to be supported by revisions to building codes (Goldman, et al. 2010).